-CAA (Clean Air Act): The product mined and processed by U.S. Minerals is not processed with or does not contain any Class I ozone depleting substances.
+CAA (Clean Air Act): The product mined and processed by U.S. Minerals is not processed with or does not contain any Class I or Class II ozone depleting substances.

 California:

 California Proposition 65: Crystalline silica (airborne particles of respirable size) are classified as a substance known to the State of California to be a carcinogen.